 To meet these demands—from both the inside and out—banks must not only lean into the technology that will power new digital experiences, but also create this new digitally forward operating environment to power the entire enterprise.
 This includes designing a future operating model that aligns effort with reward in the front office, powers operations through new technologies, and enables data-driven decision-making.

-Imagine it: a world where data flows seamlessly throughout your organization, driving operational efficiencies, generating insights, and improving customer experiences.
+Take this digital operating model example: a world where data flows seamlessly throughout your organization, driving operational efficiencies, generating insights, and improving customer experiences.
 Automation and integration decreases costs, saves time, reduces errors, and makes better use of human capital.
 Personalized interactions and self-service options—on numerous digital channels—create new revenue opportunities and meet the growing expectations of today’s customers.
 Data-driven credit decision models trim lending cycle times, streamline underwriting, and increase system wide capacity.

 For today’s banks, offerings like these are no longer just a nice-to-have.
 They’re critical, and they’re becoming a necessity.
 Even before the pandemic, more than half of millennials would switch banks simply for a better mobile app.
 And in the past two years, catalyzed by the growing demand for more customized and efficient digital banking experiences, 1 in 5 adults have switched their primary bank.